 - terrestrial (excluding protected areas and SEQ koala habitat for which the sliding scale does not apply).
-For example, the sliding scale multiplier would be applied to the total area when the areas of all terrestrial offsets had been totalled; - marine plants, marine parks and declared fish habitat areas; - fish passage.
+For example, the sliding scale multiplier would be applied to the total area when the areas of all terrestrial offsets had been totalled; - marine plants, marine parks, declared fish habitat areas, marine wetlands and aquatic threatened animals; and - waterways providing for fish passage.